 A: Older adults benefit greatly from cochlear implants.
 However, widespread misunderstanding exists regarding when older adults should be referred for a cochlear implant and there is a tendency by our healthcare system to overlook hearing as a major health concern.
 Studies have shown that there is no significant difference in outcomes for older adults.
 Medicare covers cochlear implantation for appropriate candidates.
 The following free online course LINK provides guidance as to when to refer older adults for a cochlear implant evaluation and the documented benefits and safety of hearing restoration via cochlear implants for those over age 65.

-Q: What is involved in the process of cochlear implantation?
+Q: What is involved in the cochlear implant process?

 A: Continuum of Cochlear Implant Care.
 For further details on the steps involved with cochlear implantation, click HERE.

 Q: Can cochlear implants provide recipients with an appreciation for music?

 A: For many, music is a universal language that unites people when words cannot.
 But for those who use cochlear implants – technology that allows deaf and hard of hearing people to comprehend speech – hearing music remains extremely challenging.
 To read more, see the following articles:

 UW Today - New Strategy lets Cochlear Implant Users Hear Music

 NPR - Deaf Jam: Experiencing Music through a Cochlear Implant

 Q: Can I wear my cochlear implant processor when swimming or in the bath?

 A: Yes—with the appropriate accessories!
 The manufacturers have all developed solutions that recipients can use to waterproof their equipment.
 These accessories (and/or special waterproof processors) allow users to swim with sound in a wide variety of conditions including fresh, salt, and chlorine water.
 Many families enjoy bath time with the waterproof options to keep language learning going.
 There are ways to ensure that the processor and equipment stays in place while swimming, such as headbands and clips.